BerfinTaskin/DL_NLP/README.md

 6) K-Bin Ensemble (2 bins): Split the training data into 2 bins, trained separate models, and ensembled predictions across bins to improve robustness.

+7) On Augmented data - Mean Pool + Dropout: Replaced [CLS]-like token embedding with mean pooling over all tokens and added dropout for regularization.

 | Approach                                                       | Val Accuracy |
 |----------------------------------------------------------------|--------------|
 | Baseline Approach                                              | 0.911        |